tmwagency/TMW-PHP-coding-standards/php coding standards github format.md

 ```

+These regular expressions will limit your  `$forename`  and  `$email`  checks to only ASCII characters, which will prevent people like Reneé or Zoë from entering your form, and will block a lot of perfectly valid email addresses.
+It's far better to validate with UTF8 character classes, such as  `\p{L}`  instead.

 More details on  `filter_var()`  can be found at [http://php.net/manual/en/function.filter-var.php](http://php.net/manual/en/function.filter-var.php) , and more details on Unicode in regular expressions can be found at [http://php.net/manual/en/regexp.reference.unicode.php](http://php.net/manual/en/regexp.reference.unicode.php).

 <a name="local-development-environment"> </a>Local Development Environment